iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

      phase distortion.
    </figcaption>

-   > **Expert Insights**
-   > Filtering is a complex mathematical process, similar to the preamp
-   > stabilization time in piezo sensors.
-It is important to ensure that the
-   > high rejection ratio of a highpass filter does not introduce ripple or
-   > phase errors, as these can distort the time-domain signal and cause
-   > significant drift when integrating from acceleration to velocity.
-Linear
-   > phase-filters, such as multi-stage digital FIR filters, are typically
-   > used to address these challenges.

 **Data Streams**
    Once the DC-offset is removed, the data is converted into several useful information streams in the edge server, including: